-One of the most frequently asked questions about European Rail Travel is "How much does it cost?" followed by "Should I buy a railpass?"
-I've kept track of my expenses on my summer of 2003 trip just to give you an idea of the cost of a trip done entirely by walking up to a ticket window and buying the day's train ticket.
-I'll compare it to what it might cost had I rented or leased a car for the same trip, and I'll tell you how a railpass would have worked had I bought one.
+One of the most frequently asked questions about European Rail Travel is "How much does it cost?" followed by "Should I buy a pass?"
+We kept track of our expenses on our summer of 2003 trip just to give you an idea of the cost of a trip done entirely by walking up to a ticket window and buying the day's train ticket.
+We'll compare it to what it might cost had we rented or leased a car for the same trip, and we'll tell you how a railpass would have worked had we bought one.

 Two of us traveled in a round trip from Zurich through Italy, Austria, the Czech Republic, Germany, and back to Zurich.
 We bought tickets by walking up to the ticket counter at rail stations and purchasing them.

 Each country maintains its own pricing structure.
 In general, Italy is relatively cheap for train travel, as is the Czech Republic.
 Germany and Switzerland are fairly expensive, so the total trip is pretty representative of what you'll find in Europe.

 The table below outlines our trip.
 Costs have been translated into US dollars and rounded, even though all tickets were purchased in local currency.

 Rail Travel - Leg of Journey Cost for 2

 Zurich - Bellinzona Switzerland 70

 Prague to Leipzig, Germany 70